-5 Dimensional Requirements
+3. Dimensional Requirements

-- A. Lots and structures in all Districts shall meet or exceed the minimum dimensional requirements listed in the following table. - B. Height requirements do not apply to barns, barn silos, flagpoles, chimneys, transmission towers, steeples, windmills, cooling towers, elevator bulkheads, sky lights, ventilators, stacks, spires, if not used for human occupancy, ornamental towers, observatory towers, and similar structures that do not occupy more than twenty-five (25) percent of the lot area where these structures are permitted; nor similar structures usually erected at a greater height than the principal building, however such accessory structures or appurtenances require a lot line setback distance of no less than its height.
-In no instance shall any structure pierce the imaginary surfaces created and accepted by the City of Presque Isle in its current Airport Master Plan. - C. No yard or lot existing at the time of passage of this Ordinance shall be reduced in dimension or area below the minimum requirement, herein.
+- A. Lots and structures shall meet or exceed the minimum dimensional requirements listed in the following table. - B. Height requirements do not apply to barns, barn silos, flagpoles, chimneys, transmission towers, steeples, windmills, cooling towers, elevator bulkheads, sky lights, ventilators, stacks, spires, if not used for human occupancy, ornamental towers, observatory towers, and similar structures that do not occupy more than twenty-five (25) percent of the lot area where these structures are permitted; nor similar structures usually erected at a greater height than the principal building, however such accessory structures or appurtenances require a lot line setback distance of no less than its height. - C. No yard or lot existing at the time of passage of this Ordinance shall be reduced in dimension or area below the minimum requirement, herein.
 Yards or lots created after the effective date of this Ordinance shall meet at least the minimum requirements, herein.

-Dimensional Requirements Table.
+Dimensional Requirements Table